vdeijk/clarigoDocs/how-to-use.md

-# How to Use Clarito
+# How to Use

-Getting started with Clarito is easy:
+Getting started with  is easy:

 ## 1. Sign In